marco-wilhelm/marco-wilhelm.github.io/index.md

    18th International Workshop on Non-Monotonic Reasoning.
    _Virtual Workshop (September 13, 2020)_
 0. **Focused Inference and System P**
-   Journal Club of Working Group Information Engineering, TU Dortmund.
+   Journal Club of the Working Group Information Engineering, TU Dortmund.
    _Dortmund, Germany (July 8, 2020)_
 0. **PRECORE Challenge - Using the Principle of Maximum Entropy to Predict Human Responses to Syllogism Tasks** 41st Cognitive Science Conference (CogSci 2019).
    _Montreal, Canada (July 24, 2019)_
-0. **Probabilistic Inferences Under Maximum Entropy for Description Logics** Journal Club of Working Group Information Engineering, TU Dortmund.
+0. **Probabilistic Inferences Under Maximum Entropy for Description Logics** Journal Club of the Working Group Information Engineering, TU Dortmund.
    _Dortmund, Germany (July 17, 2019)
-0. **PRECORE Challenge - Using the Principle of Maximum Entropy to Predict Human Responses to Syllogism Tasks** Journal Club of Working Group Information Engineering, TU Dortmund.
+0. **PRECORE Challenge - Using the Principle of Maximum Entropy to Predict Human Responses to Syllogism Tasks** Journal Club of the Working Group Information Engineering, TU Dortmund.
    _Dortmund, Germany (June 27, 2019)_
 0. **Probabilistic Description Logics Based on the Aggregating Semantics and the Principle of Maximum Entropy** 13th Workshop on Hybrid Reasoning of DFG Research Unit 1513.